-The Audit Committee of the Board of Directors selected the firm of Ernst & Young LLP, to serve as independent registered public accountants for the fiscal year ending September 30, 2014.
-Ernst & Young LLP has audited the Company's financial statements since the Company was acquired from Time Warner Inc. in March 2004.
-In accordance with standing policy, Ernst & Young LLP periodically changes the personnel who work on the audit of the Company.
+The Audit Committee of the Board of Directors selected the firm of KPMG LLP, to serve as independent registered public accountants for the fiscal year ending September 30, 2015.
+KPMG LLP was appointed as the Company's auditors on February 27, 2015.
+Ernst & Young LLP had previously audited the Company's financial statements since the Company was acquired from Time Warner Inc. in March 2004.

-Fees Paid to Ernst & Young LLP
+Fees Paid to KPMG LLP and Ernst & Young LLP

-The following table sets forth the aggregate fees paid to Ernst & Young LLP for services rendered in connection with the consolidated financial statements, and reports for the fiscal years ended September 30, 2014 and 2013 on behalf of the Company and its subsidiaries, as well as all out-of-pocket costs incurred in connection with these services (in thousands):
+The following table sets forth the aggregate fees incurred to KPMG LLP and Ernst & Young LLP for services rendered in connection with the consolidated financial statements, and reports for the fiscal years ended September 30, 2015 and 2014 on behalf of the Company and its subsidiaries, as well as all out-of-pocket costs incurred in connection with these services (in thousands):

-Sept ar Ended ember 30, 2014 Year Ended eptember 30, 2013
+Year Ended September 30, 2015 Year Ended September 30, 2014

-Audit Fees \$ 4,625 \$ 5,427
+Audit Fees \$ 4,305 \$ 4,625

-Audit-Related Fees 184 138
+Audit-Related Fees 59) 184

-Tax Fees 20 40
+Tax Fees 20) 20

-All Other Fees 224 2,366
+All Other Fees - 224

-Total Fees \$ 5,053 \$ 7,971
+Total Fees \$ 4,384 \$ 5,053

-These fees exclude out-of-pocket costs of approximately \$0.25 million and \$0.2 million for each of the periods ended September 30, 2014 and 2013, respectively.
+These fees exclude out-of-pocket costs of approximately \$0.20 million and \$0.25 million for each of the periods ended September 30, 2015 and 2014, respectively.
+Of the total fees for the year ended September 30, 2015, \$3.889 million were paid to KPMG LLP and \$0.495 million were paid to Ernst & Young LLP.

-Audit Fees: Consists of fees billed for professional services rendered for the audit of the Company's consolidated financial statements, the review of the interim condensed consolidated financial statements included in quarterly reports and services that are normally provided by Ernst & Young LLP in connection with statutory and regulatory filings or engagements and attest services, except those not required by statute or regulation.
-Fiscal 2013 also includes approximately \$0.7 million of PLG-related costs in connection with incremental audit procedures.
+Audit Fees: Consists of fees billed for professional services rendered for the audit of the Company's consolidated financial statements, the review of the interim condensed consolidated financial statements included in quarterly reports and services that are normally provided by KPMG LLP and Ernst & Young LLP in connection with statutory and regulatory filings or engagements and attest services, except those not required by statute or regulation.